pdkl95/hexpuzzle/README.md

 * All of the "classic" levels from the [original game][fg]

-* A customizqbllle random level generator
+* A customizable random level generator

 * Random level blueprint strings can be copied to/from the clipboard

 * Local finished level history

 * Several silly effects/animations that play upon wining a level (run with `--demo-win` to preview)

 * A level editor (run with `-E`/`--allow-edit-mode`)